Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Indoor humidity in New Zealand swings widely.
 In Auckland and the upper North Island, indoor relative humidity routinely sits at 70–85% in winter (when houses are closed up and damp) and drops to 30–45% in summer when ventilation is open.
 That swing is harder on a floor than a constant high or low.

 Engineered construction handles it better for one structural reason: the cross-laminated core resists movement in multiple directions at once.
 Where a solid board can only resist movement along its grain, an engineered board’s plies pull against each other.
-Net dimensional change is typically a third to a half of what an equivalent solid board would do in the same room.
+Net dimensional change is substantially less than an equivalent solid board would do in the same room.

 What this looks like in practice